Career Development & Calling Student Employment

 Supervisors will not "hold" positions for employees unable to provide the necessary documentation to complete the employment process.

-- You are responsible for completing Section 1 of the form online. it will then be forwarded to your supervisor to complete Section 2 of the form using the ORIGINAL documents you will provide.
+You are responsible for completing Section 1 of the form online.
+It will then be forwarded to your supervisor to complete Section 2 of the form using the ORIGINAL documents you will provide.
+Click here for a list of acceptable documents.

 ONLY after your TEA has been approved by you and your supervisor, your I-9 paperwork has been completed and reviewed, will you receive an approval email from Student Employment aka Docu-Sign authorizing you to begin work.